 Note: Data Warehouse is not a product that a company can go and purchase, it needs to be designed and depends entirely on the company’s requirement.

-“A data warehouse is a subject -oriented, an integrated, time-variant and non-volatile collection of data in support of managements’ decision-making process”-Bill Immon Father of data warehousing.
+“A data warehouse is a subject-oriented, integrated, time-variant and non-volatile collection of data in support of the managements’ decision-making process” – Bill Immon, the father of data warehousing.

 Subject-oriented: Subject-oriented usually contains categorized data and stored by business subject rather than by its application.

 Integrated: Integrated data on a given subject is collected from different sources of data collection and stored in a single place.